 At the start of each academic year (fall quarter), a student's continuing eligibility is determined by whether or not the student has successfully completed at least 36-quarter units since the start of the previous year.
 This includes summer school units, however at least 75% of the units (27 units) need to be earned during the regular academic year.

 If you are not on track to pass at least 36 units during the academic year, contact the eligiblity advisor assigned to your team (either Abrina or Katie) to discuss potential alternative methods of meeting the 36 unit requirement.

 Quarterly Competition Requirement: 6-unit Rule

-Prior to the 7th Full-Time Quarter: If you have not yet reached your 7th full-time quarter, all units will count towards your required 36 annual units and the quarterly 6-unit requirement.
+Prior to the 7th Full-Time Quarter: If you have not yet reached your 7th full-time quarter of enrollment, all units (minus repeated credits) are considered acceptable under NCAA Division II rules and will count towards your annual 36-units and quarterly 6-units requirements.

-Start of 7th Full-Time Quarter: Beginning in your 7th full-time quarter, your annual 36 units and your 6 quarter units must be units towards your degree.
+Start of 7th Full-Time Quarter: Beginning in your 7th full-time quarter, your annual 36 units and your quarterly 6-units must go directly towards towards your degree.
 A course is considered as going towards your degree if it:

 Acceptable vs. Non-Acceptable Grades:

 If you receive a "D" in a course where the minimum acceptable grade for your degree program is a C-, you will not receive units towards your eligibility requirements for that course.
 If the course is later repeated and an acceptable grade earned, those units will be applied to your eligibility requirements at that time.
 You only earn eligibility units for a course ONCE, when an acceptable grade is earned.